Peter William Armstrong

 Peter William Armstrong (born 1 April 1943) is a television and radio producer, whose career at the BBC spanned 25 years.
 He is best known for innovative religious programming and as the founder and project editor of the BBC's Domesday Project (1986), for which he won a Lifetime Achievement Award at the 2004 BAFTAs.
-He is the father of documentary maker Franny Armstrong.
+He is the father of documentary maker Franny Armstrong, and the son of top civil servant William Armstrong, Baron Armstrong of Sanderstead.

 Educational background

 Armstrong earned First Class Honours in Philosophy, Politics and Economics and continued doctorate studies at Mansfield College, Oxford.

 Professional background

 Armstrong joined the BBC in 1971, after he was spotted by the then head of religious programming John Lang.
 He quickly moved from radio into television, founding well-known series like Everyman, Songs of Praise, and Global Report, as well as writing and producing one-off series and programmes including The Sea of Faith, which led to the formation of the Sea of Faith movement.

 Armstrong was innovative in his approach to religious programming, insisting that, rather than viewing the world through the lens of faith, the programmes (Everyman and Heart of the Matter) would bring a journalist's eye to bear on the world's faith communities.